US applauds Ghana on successful elections, congratulates Akufo-Addo on re-election | News Ghana

-The U.S. Ambassador to Ghana, Ms Stephanie S. Sullivan has applauded Ghana on its successful conduction of election 2020 and congratulated President Nana Addo Dankwa Akufo-Addo on his re-election.
+The U.S. Ambassador to Ghana, Ms Stephanie S. Sullivan, has applauded Ghana on its successful conduction of election 2020 and congratulated the President-elect, Nana Addo Dankwa Akufo-Addo.

-A statement from the US Embassy in Accra, copied to the Ghana News Agency, said the election was conducted in a free, fair, and peaceful manner, while protecting the wellbeing of Ghanaians during the COVID-19 global pandemic.
+A statement from the US Embassy, copied to the Ghana News Agency, said the election was conducted in a free, fair, and peaceful manner, while protecting the wellbeing of Ghanaians during the COVID-19 global pandemic.

-The United States, it said, expected that any electoral disputes be resolved through established legal channels, in keeping with Ghana’s hard-earned reputation as a shining example of democracy in the West African sub-region and across the world.
+The United States, it said, expected that any electoral disputes be resolved through established legal channels, in keeping with Ghana’s hard-earned reputation as a shining example of democracy in the region and across the world.

 Send your news stories to [email protected] and via WhatsApp on +1-508-812-0505